+Data pipeline solutions have been traditionally called as ETL solutions.
+ETL stands for Extract, Transform, and Load.
+Over the years, the complex ETL tools have given way to more nimble, easily configurable, and analyst friendly tools which are typically called cloud data pipeline solutions or ELT solutions.
 There are a wide variety of data pipeline solutions available in the market today.
 They cater to different use cases, and each one has its strengths and weaknesses.
 It is not uncommon for businesses to use a combination of these tools to fulfill their business requirements.

 The list below highlights some of the popular types of data pipelines available in the market.

-Open Source: Open source solutions have traditionally been the go-to for developers and companies that were trying to avoid the more expensive Enterprise-grade data pipeline solutions.
+Open source solutions have traditionally been the go-to for developers and companies that were trying to avoid the more expensive Enterprise-grade data pipeline solutions.
 These tools traditional require technical know-how from the team and are often supported only by the community.

-Real-Time or Streaming: As the name suggests, these tools move data from sources to destinations in real-time.
+As the name suggests, these tools move data from sources to destinations in real-time.
 Many use cases require the management of real-time data to support various activities around real-time personalization, IoT, financial markets, end telemetry.

-Batch: It is common to see applications supporting batch data loads to be in use in a data warehouse environment bear the need for real-time data may not be as acute as it would be in other scenarios.
+It is common to see applications supporting batch data loads to be in use in a data warehouse environment bear the need for real-time data may not be as acute as it would be in other scenarios.
 Some use cases for batch loads involve fulfilling demands of the team supporting marketing, sales, customer support, inventory planning, and enterprise reporting.

-Cloud-Native or SaaS: These are the more modern applications that have been designed it support analysts and data scientists in a data-driven company.
+These are the more modern applications that have been designed it support analysts and data scientists in a data-driven company.
 These applications run in the cloud, offer subscription-based service, and are often more economical than the applications that have been in use traditionally.
 They also alleviate the burden of management from resources in charge of pipeline maintenance and thereby freeing up their time for more productive applications.